cademirci/jekyll-code-style/README.md

 ## What Does jekyll-code-style Do?

 1. Puts line numbers and programming language name on blocks inside ` ``` ` marks.
 If the language is terminal (bash), puts `$` signs instead of numbers.
-2. Reads the page colors, then generates one color for block background and one for line numbers and comment lines.
-If platform background is dark, block background be generated a little lighter, otherwise darker.
-3. Sets appropriate paddings, margins, font family (Roboto Mono), smooth corners and other properties for `code` and `pre` if they are default.
+2. Sets appropriate paddings, margins, font family (Roboto Mono), smooth corners and other properties for `code` and `pre` if they are default.
-4. Adjusts inline codes as styled light pink on black.
+3. Adjusts inline codes as styled light pink on black.

-- Does not put numbers when the number of lines less then 6.
+- Does not put numbers when the number of lines less than 6.
 - Numbers and language name are unselectable and do not disturb any space or indentation.
 - Inline code and multiline code are completely separated.
 - Css file is simple and commented.
 Easy to customize.